-While council tax is charged on residential properties, the vast majority of non-residential properties have a non-domestic equivalent levied on them.
+While council tax is charged on residential properties, most non-residential properties have a non-domestic equivalent levied on them.

-This tax is what is known as “business rates”, and while the central government in Westminster has some influence over the rates, the system is administrated by your local authority.
+This tax is known as “business rates”, and while the central government in Westminster has some influence over the rates, your local authority administers the system.

-The tax is also levied on holiday homes, so if you rent a property out you’ll still have to pay, even though it’s being used domestically by your guests.
-Farm buildings are not included, and neither are buildings which are used to help people with disabilities.
+The tax is also levied on holiday homes, so if you rent a property out, you’ll still have to pay, even though your guests are using it domestically.
+Farm buildings are not included, nor are buildings used to help people with disabilities.

 The key time for business rates is around February or March, when the bill gets sent to you following a lengthy calculation process on the part of the local authority.
 The bill will cover the following tax year, so be prepared to pay ahead.